bfirsh/docker-py/docs/swarm.rst

 .. py:module:: docker.models.swarm

-`Docker Engine's swarm mode <https://docs.docker.com/engine/swarm/>`_ can be managed using the Python SDK.
-Once you have :doc:`created a client <client>`, all the methods for managing a swarm are under ``client.swarm``.
+Manage `Docker Engine's swarm mode <https://docs.docker.com/engine/swarm/>`_.

-To use any swarm methods, or to create a service, you first need to make the Engine part of a swarm.
+To use any swarm methods, you first need to make the Engine part of a swarm.
 This can be done by either initializing a new swarm with :py:meth:`~Swarm.init`, or joining an existing swarm with :py:meth:`~Swarm.join`.

 These methods are available on ``client.swarm``: